Why Is Cloud Security So Hard? (Hint: It’s Not)

 Remember: you are trying to create a baseline, so anything that will affect the baseline could corrupt your data.

 Regardless, some people are going to be annoyed and/or bothered by your phishing tests.
 It’s just the reality of things.
 As with almost anything security that is impacting lots of users, make sure you have executive sponsorship before moving forward.
 They have your best interest in mind and want security to be successful at the company, so keep them informed.
 They will also let you know if any issues have been brought up at the exec level and be able to remedy them before it gets out of hand.

 In the end, you want to have tested your entire user population with just one phishing email.
-You’re not aiming necessarily to get them to open all the emails, but you do want to make the emails realistic and practical.
-You may make mistakes along the way but by utilizing the above, your mistakes will have less impact.
+You’re not necessarily aiming to get them to open all the emails, but you do want to make the emails realistic and practical.
+You may make mistakes along the way, but your mistakes will have less impact by utilizing the above.

 If this article was helpful to you, consider subscribing to my weekly newsletter, where I share my latest commentary as a vCISO for high growth startups.